tomaspietravallo/arduino-garden/README.md

 > The data in BigQuery is stored indefinitely so it can later be analized traditionally, or as part of a future Machine Learning project

 ![](https://lucid.app/publicSegments/view/1cf532b9-edc9-4a68-8419-372b6e287ed9/image.jpeg)

+## Contributions

+Contributions are welcomed.
+Please be respectful, and remember there might be hardware-specific limitations, bugs, implementations details